Fraud Blocker

 There are 2 things to consider when choosing a camping tent:

-• Size: Since you want everybody to sleep comfortably you have to take into account how many people are going to rest in your tent.
+• Size: Since you want everybody to sleep comfortably, you have to take into account how many people are going to rest in your tent.

 • Season: Most tents are three-season tents, which means they are good for spring, summer, and fall.
-A 4 season tent will also cover winter with extra protection for heat retention.
+A 4-season tent will also cover winter with extra protection for heat retention.

-Ecuador doesn’t have defined seasons and depending on where you are camping, it can rain cats and dogs.
+Ecuador doesn’t have defined seasons, and depending on where you are camping, it can rain cats and dogs.
 So, please ask the destination experts in advance.
 These conditions also apply to sleeping bags.
 They’re defined by a temperature range of 15 to 30 degrees (Fahrenheit).
 If you prefer to have some extra cushion, then you’ll need a sleeping pad that also gives you insulation to keep you warmer.

 Flashlights

 You can’t forget a flashlight when you go camping!
 It’s a must.
 Otherwise, how do you plan to go to the bathroom?
 Another option is a headlight if you like to go for a night’s walk to watch your steps.
-Also, you can have an infrared flashlight that will help you to sight some nocturnal animals like frogs, birds, and other animals.
+Also, you can have an infrared flashlight that will help you to see some nocturnal animals like frogs, birds, and other animals.
 Don’t forget the batteries and power banks.
-If you’re a nature lover you’re going to take pictures of everything and will want to see everything.
+If you’re a nature lover, you’re going to take pictures of everything and will want to see everything.

 Cooking and camping kitchen